 You’ll also find rocking chairs randomly stationed on the sidewalks around town.

-It’s difficult to describe Black Mountain.
-The best I can offer is that it’s a quaint downtown full of local, independent shops, has a bustling art scene, and is set in an area with beautiful views of the Blue Ridge Mountains.
+Black Mountain is a quaint downtown full of local, independent shops with a bustling art scene, and is set in an area with beautiful views of the Blue Ridge Mountains.

 Somehow this mashup works into a picturesque area with a lot to keep everyone occupied.